nschneid/aclrollingreview/responsibleNLPresearch.md

 - Consider different stakeholders that could be impacted by your work.
 Is it possible that research benefits some stakeholders while harming others?
 Does it pay special attention to vulnerable or marginalized communities?
 Does the research lead to exclusion of certain groups?
 See [Dev et. al (2021)](https://aclanthology.org/2021.emnlp-main.150.pdf) for examples.
 - Consider dual use, i.e, possible benefits or harms that could arise when the technology is being used as intended and functioning correctly, benefits or harms that could arise when the technology is being used as intended but gives incorrect results, and benefits or harms following from (intentional or unintentional) misuse of the technology.
 - Consider citing previous work on relevant mitigation strategies for the potential risks of the work (e.g., gated release of models, providing defenses in addition to attacks, mechanisms for monitoring misuse, mechanisms to monitor how a system learns from feedback over time, improving the efficiency and accessibility of NLP).

-**A3.
-Do the abstract and introduction summarize the paper’s main claims?**
-- The main claims in the paper should be clearly stated in the abstract and in the introduction.
-- These claims should be supported by evidence presented in the paper, potentially in the form of experimental results, reasoning, or theory.
-The connection between which evidence supports which claims should be clear.
-- The context of the contributions of the paper should be clearly described, and it should be stated how much the results would be expected to generalize to other contexts.
-- It should be easy for a casual reader to distinguish between the contributions of the paper and open questions, future work, aspirational goals, motivations, etc.

 ### B. Did you use or create *scientific artifacts*?
 - Scientific artifacts may include code, data, models or other artifacts.